fartbagxp/aas-cidr-ranges/README.md

 # Overview

+This is currently a **Work-In-Progress**.

-The goal of this project is to quickly determine specifically where an IP address falls under in the realm of As-A-Service providers such as cloud providers (AWS, Azure, GCP, etc), and SaaS providers (Zoom, Twilio, Slack, etc).
+The goal of this project is to be able to quickly determine who owns a particular IP address.

+It was originally created to track "as-a-service" projects but will eventually incorporate other sources for consumption.

 ## Requirements